zebaslam/Notes/Angular_4/Chapter1.md

 ### String Interpolation
 * Angular allows string interpolation through the `$value` symbols

+  ​

-##Events, functions and template variables
+## Events, functions and template variables

 `<button (click)="addArticle(newtitle, newlink)" class="ui positive right floated button"> Submit link </button>`
 * In the above source code we can see that our html template is calling a function addArticle on a click event to our button and passing in the vales newtitle and newclick.
   * newtitle and newlink are template variables and use this syntax in an input element `#newtitle`